Amy-Oji/HICX-task/README.md

 **statistic package:** contains the classes the process different types of statistics from the file content.
 The statistics implemented include: word count, number of dots and most used word.

 ****
-The application was developed with java 17 with IntelliJ IDE.
+The application was developed using Java 17 with IntelliJ IDE.
 The only dependencies added are those necessary for testing: JUnit, Mockito.
 ****
 The application can be run through the main method.
 Once you run the main method, the application starts.
 However, you have to provide a directory path located in your local machine in the
 'working directory' of the Run configuration environment.